ekans24/Deep-Learning-for-Breast-Cancer-Detection-in-Ultrasound-Images-ImageMaskNet-and-ImageMaskNet2/README.md

 - **Output Classes:** The network concludes with a softmax output layer, providing probabilistic interpretations for each class in a multi-class classification setting.

 ### Training and Testing Flexibility
-A key innovation of ImageMaskNet is its dual-mode operation.
+A key innovation of ImageNoMaskNet t is its dual-mode operation.
 During training, the network learns from both image and mask inputs, while during testing, it can operate solely on the image input.
 This adaptability makes the model highly practical for clinical settings where segmentation masks might not be available.

 ### Conclusion
-ImageMaskNet's architecture is a testament to modern neural network design, balancing depth and complexity with the need for practical application.
+ImageNoMaskNet 's architecture is a testament to modern neural network design, balancing depth and complexity with the need for practical application.
 By adopting batch normalization and dropout, it addresses the challenges of training stability and model generalization.
 The model's design embodies a forward-thinking approach to medical image analysis, prioritizing flexibility and robustness in equal measure.

 ## Training